-We’re not allowed to make claims that CBD heals or cures anything.
-But we’re given you the science: CBD allows you to boost your natural immune system that was designed to keep you strong healthy.
+We’re not allowed to make claims that CBD heals or cures anything (so when purchasing CBD, be sure to be wary of companies that claim that CBD can cure or heal).
+But we’re simply giving you the science: CBD allows you to boost your natural immune system, designed to keep you strong and healthy.

 With receptors scattered throughout your entire body, it is no surprise that CBD has received so much interest from the scientific community.

 What Is The Right Dosage For Me?

 FINDING THE RIGHT DOSAGE IS HARD EVEN FOR REGULAR USERS

 It’s only been over the past decade where CBD has become respected enough to be studied closely.
 There’s only now enough data to compare different theories and see how much CBD is necessary for optimal effects.
 Thankfully, this isn’t too important for safety.

 Unlike other drugs, it is impossible to overdose off CBD.
 Even unlike marijuana: too much CBD will not impair your ability to go about your daily routine.
 While there is not a single case of someone dying from CBD, there are times where you need to be careful.